wftutorials/laravel-tutorial2/Tutorial.md

 # User authentication

 To get started with authentication we use Laravel suggested method.
 So we need to run some commands.
-Learn more [here](https://laravel.com/docs/7.x/authentication).
+Learn more about it [here](https://laravel.com/docs/7.x/authentication).

 First we run some composer commands